grate-vla/grate-vla.github.io/index.md

 <!-- [<a href="">Youtube</a>] -->[<a href="">Discord</a>] [<a href="">OpenReview</a>]</font></p>
 <!-- <p style="text-align: center;"><font size="4">Recording available at: <a href="">Youtube</a></font></p> -->

-Inspired by the significant potential offered by a single policy for many robot ma- nipulation tasks, research on vision-language-action (VLA) models as generalist robot policies has exploded over the last few years [ 1, 2, 3, 4 , 5 , 6], achieving remarkable performance across a wide range of robot manipulation tasks described in natural-language.
-Despite their notable performance in nominal conditions, VLA policies have been shown to be notably fragile, showing weak robustness to distractors (e.g., objects, lighting, and backgrounds) [ 7] and poor generalization to robot embodiments and some manipulation tasks [8, 9].
+Inspired by the significant potential offered by a single policy for many robot manipulation tasks, research on vision-language-action (VLA) models as generalist robot policies has exploded over the last few years, achieving remarkable performance across a wide range of robot manipulation tasks described in natural-language.
+Despite their notable performance in nominal conditions, VLA policies have been shown to be notably fragile, showing weak robustness to distractors (e.g., objects, lighting, and backgrounds) and poor generalization to robot embodiments and some manipulation tasks.
 However, robustness and generalization to real-world conditions remain essential to moving the deployment of robots from controlled lab settings to the real-world (lab-to-real).
 This challenge aims to bring together the robot manipulation research community to address these fundamental issues in